qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 :guilabel:`Min` and :guilabel:`Max` values of the bands or use the
 |radiobuttonoff| :guilabel:`Actual (slower)` :guilabel:`Accuracy`.

-Now you can scale the colors with the help of :guilabel:`Load min/max values`.
+Now you can scale the colors with the help of the :guilabel:`Load min/max values` section.
 A lot of images have few very low and high data.
 These outliers can be eliminated using the |radiobuttonon| :guilabel:`Cumulative count cut` setting.
 The standard data range is set from 2% until 98% of the data values and can be adapted manually.
 With this